We welcome entries from all!

 Delivery and collection of exhibits: Exhibits should be taken to the marquee on the day of the show between 07:00 and 08:30 or non-perishable items may be brought to the marquee the day before the show between 14:00 and 16:30.
 On show day, exhibits may be dropped off by temporarily using the Members’ Car Park, then moving your vehicle to the free main public car park on the southern side of Brandon Road.
 Exhibits can be collected between 16:00 and 17:00 on show day.
 Those not retrieved by 17:00 will be disposed of as necessary.

-The 2020 Wayland Show Horticulture, Cookery and Craft Sections Entry Form can be found below:
+The 2022 Wayland Show Horticulture, Cookery and Craft Sections Entry Form will be published in later in the year.